In 2020, just 14% of the construction industry workforce were women.

 "I’ve never felt hindered by being a woman.
 It’s mostly felt like people are optimistic about giving you an opportunity."

-How can the digitisation of construction help women entering the industry?
+How can digitisation of construction help?

 Traditional construction is more heavily reliant on manual labour than innovative house building techniques.
 Even so, a recent Facit Homes project only included two female trade professionals, a plasterer and a renderer, which took the total percentage of women to just 4% - 5 of the 120 individuals who worked on site.